chamiyeah/Quantum-Sorting-on-Azure-Blob-Storage-and-Data-Lakes---Grover-s-Algorithm/README.md

 - **Quantum Development Kit (QDK)**: Install the Quantum Development Kit, which includes the Q# compiler and runtime.
 You can download it from [here](https://learn.microsoft.com/en-us/azure/quantum/).

 ## Quantum Algorithm Overview

 The Quantum Grover algorithm is designed to search for a marked item in an unsorted database.
 In this example, the marked item is represented by the state |1⟩.
 The algorithm uses Grover's iterations to amplify the amplitude of the marked state, increasing the probability of measuring the marked item.
+Please note that this example is a proof of concept prototype and assumes a marked item represented by |1⟩.
+The actual implementation of the oracle will depend on how your database items are encoded in quantum states.

 ## Q# Code Breakdown